acklab-ae/photocentric/README.md

+# Photocentric... yet another ai bot for social networking.
-Author: Andrew Eng
+*Author: Andrew Eng
-Date: 2020-01-06
+*Date: 2020-01-06
-Starter code derived from: dingkeyan93/Intrinsic-Image-Popularity
+*Starter code derived from: dingkeyan93/Intrinsic-Image-Popularity

 Summary:
 Photocentric is an AI framework that will interact with Instagram.